Song921012/Julia_Tutorial_on_AI4MathBiology/README.md

 # Tutorial on coupling of transmission dynamics and deep learning

-For a 2 hours courses (taught by Prof Jianhong Wu) in York University.
+For a 2-hour lecture in mathematical biology class (taught by Prof Jianhong Wu) in York University.

 ## Set up the `Julia` environment